trabdlkarim/trabdlkarim.github.io/resources/contributing.md

 # Contribution Guidelines
 {: .no_toc}

-`This page is under construction, some of its sections might not be complete.`

 First of all, thanks for taking the time to read this contribution guidelines!
 {: .fs-6 .fw-300}